Hutchinson Central Technical High School

 Students will have be given tests after 2-3 chapters are completed.
 Each test will be worth a total of 100 points.
 They will consist of multiple- choice questions, short-answer or an essay.
 There will be a maximum of three to four tests given in each marking quarter.

-* Tests may be assigned from Castle Learning, Schoology and College Board.
+* Tests may be assigned from Castle Learning, Schoology and AP CLASSROOM - College Board.

 Quiz Policy